-With the launch of my new book, To Gently Leave This Life, I have redesigned my website to reflect its theme.
-Both books are available for purchase through this site directly (under Shop), or through your favorite online book retailer, in paperback, PDF, MOBI, and EPUB file formats.
-Check out the videos: The first is a video replication of the new book, and the second video has excerpts from a talk I gave at the World Federation of Right To Die Societies’ Conference in September 2014.
-I hope To Gently Leave This Life and Innocent Casualties serve as instruments to further enhance your life, your insights, and all of your options regarding health care and end-of-life decisions.
-Sign up for an Account to receive Blog Posts, and feel free to leave a comment and let me know how my books have affected you.
+To Gently Leave This Life: The Right To Die, and the fourth edition of Innocent Casualties: The FDA’s War Against Humanity, are also available for purchase through this site directly (under Shop), or through your favorite online book retailer, in paperback, PDF, MOBI, and EPUB file formats.
+Please check out the videos: The first is a video replication of To Gently Leave This Life, and the second video has excerpts from a talk I gave at the World Federation of Right To Die Societies’ Conference in September 2014.
+I hope our books serve as instruments to further enhance your life, your insights, and all of your options regarding health care and end-of-life decisions.
+Sign up for an Account to receive Blog Posts, and please feel free to leave a comment.

-July 2014: Archbishop Desmond Tutu supports assisted dying!
-Go to News/Blog for more information.
+July 2013: Archbishop Desmond Tutu supports assisted dying!
+Go to New/Blog for more information.

 June 2014: Medical Aid in Dying Legal in Quebec!
 Go to News/Blog for more Information.

 New Book Review – April 29, 2014

 Elaine Feuer’s book, To Gently Leave This Life: The Right To Die, is a quick, must read for anyone who wants to understand the history of the movement.
 People like Elaine who have watched a loved one die a painful, slow death do not want anyone else to suffer a similar fate.
 But the fight to secure the legal Right-To-Die with dignity, peacefully, in every state requires that we all get educated and motivated to ensure it happens.
 Reading To Gently Leave This Life is a crucial first step in that education and motivation process.